microsoft/terraform-azuredevops-integration/README.md

 - Replace `aadGroupId` in the `azure-pipelines.yml` which is required to integrate Azure Active Directory with Azure Kubernetes Service.
     - ![aadgroup](https://user-images.githubusercontent.com/21299688/128251634-b1ea9e5f-2bf5-4746-b9b1-d606d4044500.PNG)

+-  Create a CI/CD pipeline with `azure-pipelines.yml` file.
+Run this pipeline to create multiple aks clusters as configured in the scripts.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a